AKheli/RepairTS/README.md

 python3 repair.py -d dataset -a anomaly_type -scen scenario_type -alg algorithm

 # Examples

-# 1. Single algorithm (screen) on a single dataset (bafu5k) with one scenario (ts_nbr) and one anomaly (shift)
+# 1. Run a single algorithm (SCR) on a single dataset (physionet19)
+# with one scenario (a_size) and one type of anomaly (shift and outlier)
-python3 repair.py -d bafu5k -scen ts_nbr -a shift -alg screen
+python3 repair.py -d physionet19 -scen a_size -a shift,outlier -alg scr

 # 2. Two algorithms (screen, rpca) on two datasets (bafu5k, elec) with one scenario (a_rate) and two anomalies (shift, outlier)
-python3 repair.py -d bafu5k,elec -scen a_rate -a shift,outlier -alg screen,rpca
+python3 repair.py -d physionet12 -scen a_rate -a shift,outlier -alg screen

 # 3. Run the full benchmark (all algorithms, datasets, scenarios, and anomalies)
 python3 repair.py -d all -scen all -a all -alg all